DataDog/integrations-extras/cloudnatix/README.md

 technology.
 CloudNatix Insights also gives DevOps teams proactive visibility into potential capacity and availability issues, turbocharging productivity.

-The out-of-the-box integration provides CloudNatix cost and operational optimization insights to DataDog and allows showing the data within a dashboard.
+The CloudNatix integration provides cost and operational optimization insights to DataDog with an out-of-the-box dashboard.

 ## Setup